 Rationalizing that the betrayed spouse must have done something to cause the infidelity, the belief in the fairness of just world, allow others to assign blame to the victim.We are often taught that good things happen to good people, and bad things happen to those who make mistakes.
 The belief in a just world is crucially important for people to maintain their own well-being and to believe in their own invulnerability.
 This approach allows others to calm their own fears; by diminishing the perceived threat of infidelity to their own marriages and turning infidelity into something that can be controlled.
 Onlookers tell themselves the betrayed spouse must have done something to justify the unfaithful spouses infidelity.
 "That spouse must have done x,y or z, but I will not behave that way, so my spouse will never cheat".
 These societal views compound the trauma a betrayed spouse goes through.
 Not only has their spouse betrayed them, but they are slighted by a broad "blame the victim" attitude that exists.
 Outside sources invalidate the extreme emotional trauma to the betrayed as an overreaction, not that bad, incapable of being traumatic, and discredit the real emotional damage done to the betrayed spouse.
 These views result in an intense sense of humiliation for the betrayed spouse.

 Many betrayed spouse feel humiliated when others find out about the betrayal, not because they perceive themselves as valueless, but because they internally disagree with the perception that they were of so little value that betrayal is justified under any circumstance.
 Compounding this humiliation is the unspoken code of secrecy.
 Admitting your spouse cheated is met with gasps and grimaces, implied as impolite and clumsy conversation.
 Friends and family encourage you to keep the infidelity to yourself because, "What would people say?"
 This reinforces the feeling that one should feel ashamed and embarrassed by a spouses actions, as a cold feeling of isolation washes over you.
 Humiliation is part of an inner response to being put down.
 Humiliation is also the perception of an external image change; reflecting a decrease in what others believe about your stature.
 A spouses infidelity is often interpreted by others as having been a reflection of your worth or value to your spouse and they look at you differently.
 A sense of pathetic pity for your inadequacy permeates others understanding of your current value.
+What did they do to "cause " their spouse to cheat.

 In other words, societal understandings of infidelity are to interpret the betrayed as deserving of betrayal because of some act, character flaw, behavior (or lack there of), that made the wayward spouses actions understandable in committing adultery.
 This 'Just World' view also allows a betrayed spouse to begin blaming themselves for the infidelity.
 The self-blame calms their anxiety over their own vulnerability to victimization.
 The fact that our culture has turned "victim" into a dirty word, only compounds the unfairness and trauma of infidelity.
 The "don't be a victim" movement that has swept through our nation has turned being a "victim" into something shameful.
 Not having control over what happens to you, has been summarized by society as willfully allowing it to happen, because you did nothing to prevent it.